Danny K: Career

 Danny has been nominated multiple times for a SAMA (South African Music Award) and has won four times.
 He has two consecutive Kids Choice Awards, two consecutive Crystal Awards (People's Choice Awards), YOU magazine Award for Best South African Musician, and The South African STYLE Award.
 Danny was also voted number 34 in the Heat Magazine's Hot 100 for 2007.
 He was voted by First National Bank's national survey as one of South Africa's few role models, as well as South Africa's most trustworthy 100 public personalities by Reader's Digest, where he took 1st place, which saw the pot of R100 000 donated to Compassionate Friends, a grief-counseling service in memory of his late brother.

 In 2021, he made a guest appearance, starring as himself in the Jewish-themed South African comedy series, Tali's Baby Diary on Showmax.

 In November 2024, he revealed that he had ended his five-year recording hiatus and was set to release a new single.

 Personal life

-Marriage and children

-In 2012, Koppel married Lisa Gundelfinger.
-The couple have 3 children together.
+In 2012, Koppel married Lisa Gundelfinger; they had two sons and one daughter together.
+On August 10, 2026, it was announced that Gundelfinger had died from colorectal cancer at the age of 41.